ScarletDawn03/FinalYearProject/README.md

-Stock Market Prediction using ML & DL Models
+A Study of Stock Market Prediction using Various ML & DL Technique with Various Datasets and Hyperparameters

 This repository contains the implementation and experimental analysis of Long Short-Term Memory (LSTM), Convolutional Neural Network (CNN), and Linear Regression (LR) models for stock market prediction.
 The project investigates the predictive performance of these models across different datasets, sectors, and trading volumes, with evaluation based on RMSE, MAE, R², Accuracy (within ±5% threshold), and Profitability Index as part of my Final Year Project.